latinos/PlotsConfigurations/Configurations/WW/DYMVA_Full2017/README.md

-##To Produce skimmed trees for BDT training
+## Production of skimmed trees for BDT training

 ### Postprocessing script reminder: